bouchec66/RouteMind/README.md

 # ⚡ Energy-Aware LLM Chaining Framework

-A modular, **energy-efficient framework** for building and experimenting with **plug-and-play LLM chains**.
-Designed for low-cost inference, flexible model selection, and rapid iteration across GPU or hosted environments like RunPod.
+A modular, energy-efficient framework for building and experimenting with plug-and-play LLM chains.
+Designed to support chaining LLMs into cost-effective, energy-conscious solutions.
 ---

 ## 🚀 Project Goals